xerodotc/vi.satou.ch/index.md

 ## Introduction

 My name is Visatouch Deeying.
 My nickname is Boat.
-Also use "xerodotc" as an alias on the internet.
+Also use "xerodotc" or "Shiro Doushi" as an alias on the internet.

-I have interest in creations and technologies that will impact how we live. (e.g. IoT and automation)
+I have interest in creations and technologies that will impact how we live.
+(e.g. Internet of things, smart city and automation)

 I think I can be described as otaku.
 I like anime, manga and games.